siddarthkrishna10/Football_Transfers/README.md

 Back in 2011, the State of Qatar acquired Paris Saint-Germain F.C.(PSG) through _Qatar Sports Investments(QSI)_.
 But initially, the new owners didn't spend money.
 During and after the 2012/2013, PSG hit the market buying superstars like Zlatan Ibrahimović, Edinson Cavani, Thiago Silva and other talented players like Lavezzi, Marco Verratti, Lucas Moura and Digne.

 Contrary to popular belief, PSG didn't splash huge amounts of money on these players.
-For majority of their transfers, they paid only a fraction above the market value, they acquired Ibrahimović for **less than 43% of his market value**.
+For the majority of their transfers, they paid only a fraction above the market value, they acquired Ibrahimović for **less than 43% of his market value**.
 Unlike today, PSG at the beginning of the takeover did good business and made many sensible buys ushering in their era of dominance over the Ligue One.

 We can see a spike from negative ten thousand euros to a staggering €1.6 million in the season 2013/2014 and the reason may lie in one transfer; Gareth Bale moving from Tottenham Hotspurs to Real Madrid for €101 million.
 The _Los Blancos_ paid **55% more than the market value** for Bale.
 In my personal opinion, this I believe is where the trend of overpaying for remotely good players in the hopes that they'd become superstars began.

 Don't get me wrong.
 Gareth Bale is a fantastic player and what he's done with Real Madrid is fantastic.
 But the amount of the money they've spent on him, the medical expenses and the negative-_ish_ PR he brings with him just doesn't justify his price tag.
-Every other big transfer after this only made things worse for the transfer market in general expect a few.
+Every other big transfer after this only made things worse for the transfer market, in general expect, a few.

 ## Circle C to Circle D: